portableCoder/portableCoder/README.md

 ### About Me

 - 📖 &nbsp; Learning all that I can, currently doing a lot of react and front-end stuff
-- ⚙️ &nbsp; Working on my own software to fit my personal use cases.
+- ⚙️ &nbsp; Working on my own software to fit my personal use cases / contributing whenever I can.
-- 🧐 &nbsp; Avid 🎮 Gamer , love playing and learning about game dev.

 <h3> 🛠 Technologies I use/have learnt 🛠  </h3>

 - 💻 |<b> Languages </b>|